joseph-shaw/OpenTrack/README.md

 single central device, and/or two devices corresponding to left and right limbs.

+OpenTrack is aimed at:
+- Sports teams or dance companies who can’t afford commercial wearable systems but want to monitor load.
+- Practitioners who want more control over the way in which their data is processed.
+- Students or practitioners who want to learn to use wearable technology systems but don’t have access to commercial versions.

 The current version of OpenTrack calculates impact counts and magnitudes, jump counts and heights, PlayerLoad, and other common training load variables.
 It will also output both raw and processed time-series for each device uploaded.
-OpenTrack is designed to work with either a .csv or SQL databases, both of which can be edited from within the platform.
+OpenTrack is designed to work with either .csv or SQL databases, both of which can be edited from within the platform.

 ## Installation